AdobeDocs/experience-platform.de-DE/help/landing/glossary.md

 **Quelle:** Source ist ein allgemeiner Begriff für jeden Input Connector im [!DNL Real-time Customer Data Platform].

 **Quellenattribut:** Ein Quellattribut ist ein Feld im Quelldataset.
-Quellattribute werden den Feldern des Schemas Zielgruppe zugeordnet.
+Source attributes are mapped to target schema fields.

-**Source Connector:** Adobe Experience Platform Source Connectors unterstützen Anwender bei der einfachen Erfassung von Daten aus mehreren Quellen, wodurch Daten strukturiert, gekennzeichnet und erweitert werden können [!DNL Experience Platform Services].
-Daten können aus verschiedenen Quellen wie Cloud-basierte Datenspeicherung, Drittanbieter-Software und CRM-Systeme erfasst werden.
+**Source Connector:** Adobe Experience Platform Source connectors help users easily ingest data from multiple sources, allowing the structuring, labeling and enhancement of data using [!DNL Experience Platform Services].
+Data can be ingested from a variety of sources such as cloud-based storage, third party software, and CRM systems.

-**Quell-Kategorie:** Eine Quell-Kategorie ist eine Gruppierung von [!DNL Real-time Customer Data Platform] Quellen mit ähnlichen Eigenschaften.
+**Source Category:** A source category is a grouping of [!DNL Real-time Customer Data Platform] sources that have similar characteristics.

-**Quellkatalog:** Ein Quellkatalog ist eine Liste der verfügbaren Quellen im [!DNL Real-time Customer Data Platform].
+**Source Catalog:** A source catalog is a list of available sources in the [!DNL Real-time Customer Data Platform].

-**Standard-Identitäts-Namensraum:** Standard-Identitäts-Namensraum sind von Adobe vordefinierte Identifikatoren, einschließlich Adobe- und Branchenstandards zur Identifizierung von Benutzern.
+**Standard Identity Namespace:** Standard identity namespaces are Adobe pre-defined identifiers, including Adobe and industry standard solutions employed to identify users.

-**Standard-Schema:** Standardmäßige Schema bestehen aus Klassen und Mixins und sind zur Wiederverwendung bestimmt.
+**Standard Schema:** Standard schemas consist of classes and mixins and are intended for reuse.

 **Streaming-Ingestion:** Die Streaming-Erfassung bietet Benutzern eine Methode, Daten von client- und serverseitigen Geräten in Echtzeit zu senden [!DNL Experience Platform] .

-**Streaming-Endpunkt-URL:** Eine Streaming-Endpunkt-URL ist ein eindeutiger Endpunkt, der von Adobe bereitgestellt wird und an das IMS-Format eines Kunden gebunden ist, um Daten zu streamen [!DNL Experience Platform].
+**Streaming Endpoint URL:** A streaming endpoint URL is a unique endpoint provided by Adobe and tied to a customer&#39;s IMS org to stream data into [!DNL Experience Platform].

-**Streaming-Segmentierung:** Die Streaming-Segmentierung ist ein fortlaufender Datenauswahlprozess, der Segmente entsprechend der Aktivität des Benutzers aktualisiert.
-Nachdem ein Segment erstellt und gespeichert wurde, wird die Segmentdefinition auf eingehende Daten angewendet [!DNL Real-time Customer Profile].
+**Streaming Segmentation:** Streaming segmentation is an ongoing data selection process that updates segments in response to user activity.
+Once a segment has been built and saved, the segment definition is applied against incoming data to [!DNL Real-time Customer Profile].
 Segmentzufügungen und -entfernungen werden regelmäßig verarbeitet, um sicherzustellen, dass Ihre Audience der Zielgruppe relevant bleibt.

-**Symbol:** Symbol ist eine Abkürzung eines Identitäts-Namensraums, der als Referenz in APIs verwendet werden kann.
+**Symbol:** Symbol is an abbreviation of an identity namespace that can be used as a reference in APIs.

 **System-Ansicht:** Die Ansicht des Systems ist eine visuelle Darstellung der Quelldatasets, die bis [!DNL Real-time Customer Profile] zu Zielen fließen.